jesster413/agusmakmun.github.io/_posts/2018-04-23-Why-Data-Science.md

 published: True
 ---

+Making a new excerpt

+<!--more-->

 On April 23, 2018, I enrolled in General Assembly's Data Science course, a full-time immersion program designed to teach programming languages, data analysis techniques, and machine learning skills in 12 weeks.
 On the first day, I was writing code in Python, parsing out a dictionary full of Pokemon characteristics, and wondering if I had made a huge mistake.
-<!--more-->

 I started off my career as a Paralegal for the Violent and Organized Crime Unit of the U.S. Attorney's Office for the Southern District of New York.
 I knew from the first day I stepped inside of that dilapitated office, I had found my people and my purpose.
 For the next three and a half years, I worked on a wide range of cases related to gang violence, drug trafficking, human trafficking, and securities fraud, helping Assistant U.S. Attorneys (AUSAs) prepare for trial.
 I later left that office to join the New Jersey Attorney General's Office where I continued my investigative work as a Detective for the Public Corruption Unit.